SavOK/DataInsight/README.md

 # The Problem
  Create frequency tables from the statistics provided by the US Department of Labor and its Office of Foreign Labor Certification Performance Data.
- The program should pick Top 10 occupations and states for certified visa applications.
+ The program should pick __top 10__ occupations and states for certified visa applications.

  # The Approach